πŸ›ž Trail Mod Guide

 JK vs. JL vs. JT Differences

 JL (2018+): Factory geometry is better than JK.
 A leveling kit genuinely clears 33"s on many trims.
-Needs proper geometry correction on 3"+ lifts.
+Needs proper geometry correction on 3"+ lifts but handles better than JK at comparable lift heights.

 What to Avoid